iamh2o/rgbw_colorspace_converter/README.md

 > Or!
 Go ahead and use this for non LED projects where you need to convert between color spaces.
 Say for controlling old skool DMX lighting rigs.

+#### Show Me The Math
+* We started from first principles, all of the converters mathmatical formulas for converting between color spaces are laid out in the converter module.
+[This is the formula to move from HSI to RGBW, for example.
+Much of the math is drawn from other sources, references noted where applicable.](https://github.com/iamh2o/rgbw_colorspace_converter/blob/5dfbf9fd3d519939191d7e7d3213eb173dcce828/src/rgbw_colorspace_converter/colors/converters.py#L242)
 ### 3 Main Projects Shaped This Module: HEX, BAAAHS and Pyramid Scheme.... hence....
 HEXBASPYR ?

 <pre>